LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-intercept-tx-rad.md

 ### 3.4 Intercept pending transactions

-Here we will use the 'subscribe_new_pending_transactions' method of web3 to intercept pending transactions.
-The 'subscribe_new_pending_transactions' method returns a stream of pending transactions.
+Here we will use the `subscribe_new_pending_transactions` method of web3 to intercept pending transactions.
+The `subscribe_new_pending_transactions` method returns a stream of pending transactions.

 ```rust
 use dotenv::dotenv;